splunk/public-o11y-docs/infrastructure/monitor/aws-infra-monitor.rst

 The following example demonstrates how to specify the following:

-* Namespace: Only import data from Amazon ElasticSearch Service and EC2
+* Namespace: Only import data from Amazon ElasticSearch Service and EC2.
-* Data filters: Only import data from EC2 if it matches a filter
+* Data filters: Only import data from EC2 if it matches a filter.
-* Tag filters: Exclude data from resources that have the AWS tag ``version:canary``
+* Tag filters: Exclude data from resources that have the AWS tag ``version:canary``.

 To create these specifications, follow these steps: